goFrendiAsgard/zaruba/README.md

 Installing from source is the best way to set up Zaruba for day-to-day use.

-We don't have any plan to create `apt` or platform-specific packages for Zaruba.
-If you are using windows, you need to install `wsl` to get started.
+We don't have any plan to create [APT](https://en.wikipedia.org/wiki/APT_(software)) or platform-specific packages for Zaruba.
+If you are using windows, you need to install [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) to get started.

 ### 🧅 Prerequisites

-Before installing Zaruba from the source, you need to install some prerequisites software:
+Before installing Zaruba from the source, you need to install some prerequisites:

-* `go 1.13` or newer (To install `go` quickly you can visit its [official website](https://golang.org/doc/install))
+* `go 1.13` or newer (To install `go` you can visit its [official website](https://golang.org/doc/install))
 * `wget` or `curl`
 * `git`